Cognigy/Documentation/docs/en/docs/live-agent/settings/skills.md

 The skills will appear in the **Skills** column of the row with the agent.

 If you want to remove a skill from the raw with the agent, open the **Skills** window and click ![cross](../images/icons/cross.svg)  on the right side of the selected skill.

+## Apply Skills

+To start using skills in conversation routing, you need to specify your created skills in the Handover to Agent Node.

+If you want to assign conversations only to agents relevant to their skills, in addition to the Handover to Agent Node, you can add the Check Agent Availability Node.
+In this case, if a relevant agent is not found, you can notify the user.
+This Node checks only online agents with the relevant skills and performs routing.